openlexington/lexington-buildings/README.md

 See https://wiki.openstreetmap.org/wiki/New_Orleans,_Louisiana/Building_Outlines_Import

-Tracking the progress of this import at: http://tasks.openstreetmap.us/job/32
+Track the progress of this import at: http://tasks.openstreetmap.us/job/41